AMC V8 engine

-The AMC V8 may refer to either of two distinct OHV V8 engine designs that were developed and manufactured by American Motors Corporation (AMC).
-The engines were used in cars and trucks by AMC, Kaiser, and International Harvester as well as in marine and stationary applications.
+The AMC V8 may refer to either of two distinct OHV V8 engine designs developed and manufactured by American Motors Corporation (AMC) starting in 1956.
+These engines were used in cars and trucks by AMC, Kaiser, and International Harvester, as well as in marine and stationary applications.
+From 1956 through 1987, the automaker equipped its vehicles exclusively with AMC-designed V8 engines.

-The first design was produced from 1956 through 1967.
-An Electrojector version was to be the first commercial electronic fuel injected (EFI) production engine for the 1957 model year.
+The first generation was produced from 1956 through 1967.
+An "Electrojector" version was to be the first commercial electronic fuel-injected (EFI) production engine for the 1957 model year.

-The second design was introduced in 1966 and became available in several displacements over the years as well as in high-performance and racing versions.
+The second generation was introduced in 1966 and became available in several displacements over the years, as well as in high-performance and racing versions.

 In 1987, Chrysler Corporation acquired AMC and continued manufacturing the AMC "tall-deck" 360 CID version until 1991 for use in the Jeep Grand Wagoneer SUV.